 Clearly not all companies have been paying dividends for all that time.

 The last year used in this site is 2012, the last full calendar year.

 I update the web site each January.
 I do not update the web site during the year.

 All pages in this site have navigation links that look like this:

 Which companies have paid dividends for how many years?

 Which companies have increased their dividends by at least X% per year over the most recent Y years?

-Which CAGR's have which bumpiness?
+Which eps compound annual growth rates have which bumpiness?

-Which companies have which bumpiness?
+Which companies have which dividend bumpiness?

-Which sectors and industries have which bumpiness?
+Which sectors and industries have which dividend bumpiness?